-1. Students must successfully pass comprehensive exams in economic theory and econometrics administered by the economics faculty at the end of the first year.
+- 1. Students must successfully pass comprehensive exams in economic theory and econometrics administered by the economics faculty at the end of the first year. - 2.
 Students must successfully pass a comprehensive exam administered by the finance faculty at the end of the Fall semester of the second year.
 The exam will be administered and graded by finance faculty, under the supervision of the finance area advisor.
-The exam focuses on corporate finance and empirical methods in finance.